We have officially begun the second half of 2016 and I have just started reading my fourteenth book of the year.

 If you haven’t read in some time, I understand that the process of selecting your first round of books could be a bit daunting.

-If you’re having trouble, I’ve taken the liberty to make some suggestions, as so to ease you into this incredibly beneficial and life changing habit.
+If you’re having trouble, I’ve taken the liberty to make some suggestions, as to ease you into this incredibly beneficial and life changing habit.

 The books below are numbered in the exact order of the categories listed above.

 *The only one I will leave blank is the first, as that will pertain to your particular area of expertise and/or employment.

 - The Primal Blueprint, by Mark Sisson